ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

   - See `Termination`_ below for why this isn’t a problem for this proposal.

-Ultimately, I think this proposal is just *simpler*, in that it makes modules more like everything else in the module system, which then allows us to solve our problems with the namespacing tools we already have for other bindings.
+Ultimately, I think this proposal is *simpler*, in that it makes modules more like everything else in the module system, which then allows us to solve our problems with the namespacing tools we already have for other bindings.